Grey Yorkshire Terrier

 The grey coat of a Yorkie can also be a combination of black and tan.
 Bluecoats are the result of a specific genetic variation in black.
 The parts of the body and legs of a black and gold Yorkie are a shimmering silvery blue.
 The blue parts appear on a black and gold Yorkie as a shiny silver-blue shade.
 However, the blue parts of black and gold Yorkies are not considered to be a part of the original coat.

-Read More: Cairn Terrier Calendar
+Read More: Rat Terrier Statue

 While purebred Yorkies may appear pure black, their coats are dark steel with patches of tan on the underside.